AAU-DAT-3-03/Frontend/README.md

    4. CMake 3.22.1
    5. Android SDK platform tools
    6. A Android phone or Android emulator running Tiramisu api 33
-4. To connect to the server requires being on the Aau network is required either physical or through the VPN: https://www.its.aau.dk/vejledninger/VPN
+4. Connecting to the server requires being on the Aau network either physical or through the VPN: https://www.its.aau.dk/vejledninger/VPN

 ### Installing modules
 ```shell